Owenweiner100/-Owenweiner100/README.md

 ## Hello
 I am a student at Buffalo State University.
+I major in Computer Science and declaring a Technical Writing Certificate.